mia-care/documentation/docs/p4samd/handbook/verification.md

 ## Executions

-This tab lists all test executions, from the most recent to the least.
+This tab lists all test executions, sorted by the most recent ones.

-For each execution, the following information is available:
+For each execution, the following pieces of information are available:

-- **Date and time**: When the test was executed.
+- **Date and time**: When the execution was performed.
 - **Note**: Show an icon if there are some notes.
 - **Test suites**: Number of test suites involved in the execution.
 - **Outcome**: Result of the execution (passed, failed, etc.).